bitcointranscripts/bitcointranscripts/bitcoin-explained/hashcash-and-bit-gold.md

 So you mine your coins in 1999, you have a hundred of these coins, and now a hundred units of work.
 Ten years later, somebody makes a hundred units of work in a fraction of a second, so either your hundred units of work are worth nothing in the future, or they are valued because they are old.
 Whether the market will pick one of these two, I don't think there's any guarantee.
-He does argue that there are some precedent(s), like that older collector items are worth more, a bit like ordinals, I guess.
+He does argue that there are some precedent(s), like that older collector items are worth more, a bit like Ordinals, I guess.
-But that's not the part of ordinals that's taking off the most.
+But that's not the part of Ordinals that's taking off the most.

 Aaron van Wirdum: 00:40:18